 The trouble with Max is that he can turn his hand to so many things, and accomplish them with flair and polish.
 And people tend to become confused by a man who moves with easy self-assurance through such a wide spectrum of entertainment.
-Bute Hewes in the NZ Listener, 8 June 1974
+Writer Bute Hewes in The Listener, 8 June 1974, page 16

 Funny As traces the history of New Zealand comedy through archive footage, and extensive interviews with local comedy talent.
 Debuting on TVNZ 1 in July 2019, the five-part series explores how Kiwis "have used comedy to navigate decades of profound cultural change".
 Funny As touches on everything from live and musical comedy, to pioneers of Kiwi screen humour (e.g. Fred Dagg, Lynn of Tawa) and the hit exports of later years (Flight of the Conchords, Rose Matafeo).
 The series was made by production/creative agency Augusto, and produced by comedy veteran Paul Horan.